awsdocs/aws-systems-manager-user-guide/doc_source/automation-addcli.md

 }
 ```

-Execute the following command to update the default version for execution\.
+Run the following command to update the default version for execution\.
 The default execution version only changes when you explicitly set it to a new version\.
 Creating a new document version does not change the default version\.

 ```
 aws ssm update-document-default-version --name patchWindowsAmi --document-version 2
 ```

 **Delete a Document**
-Execute the following command to delete an automation document:
+Run the following command to delete an automation document:

 ```
 aws ssm delete-document --name patchWindowsAMI